MA Public Policy

 - Sustainable Environments

-This component enables you to apply your academic knowledge in a practical way.
-You can also receive formal credit towards your degree for placement learning.
+You will receive formal credit towards your degree for placement learning.